monadicsystems/monadicsystems.github.io/post7.md

     Just name -> return $ setPlaintext "Cool name, " <> name <> ".
 Nice to meet ya!" $ ok
 ```

-The change was made to make it possible to implement better HSPs, and in my opinion, this change makes the Okapi DSL more ergonomic in general.
+This change was made to make it possible to implement better HSPs, and in my opinion, this change makes the Okapi DSL more ergonomic in general.

 ### Using `write`